LinkedIn

 At a glance

-A Midwest river-logistics operator came to Prosody Consulting with a roughly $17 million terminal modernization project and a single goal: win a competitive federal port-infrastructure grant, sponsored through a regional ports commission as the public applicant.
+A Midwest river-logistics operator came to Prosody Consulting with a $16.36 million terminal modernization project and a single goal: compete for a federal port-infrastructure grant, sponsored through a regional port district as the eligible public applicant.
 The catch was the calendar.
 A dense Notice of Funding Opportunity had just dropped, the scoring rubric had shifted from prior cycles, and the application window closed in weeks, not months.

-Prosody delivered a complete, rubric-aligned application on time — anchored by a defensible benefit-cost analysis, a reconciled multi-million-dollar budget, and a narrative written to score.
+Prosody delivered a complete, rubric-aligned application on time — a budget reconciled to the dollar, a quantified benefit case the program did not even require, and a narrative written to score.
 The difference-maker was not working longer hours.
-It was an AI-fluency methodology that let a small team move with the research depth, drafting speed, and quality control of a much larger one.
+It was the same AI-fluency discipline that let a small team move with the research depth, drafting speed, and quality control of a much larger one.

 “The work that used to eat the first two weeks of an engagement — reading the NOFO line by line, mapping every requirement to the rubric, wrangling the client’s data — now happens in days.
 That time goes back into strategy and writing.” — Prosody engagement lead